 Photo: Riyadh Al Balushi / Wikimedia Commons

 Al Mughsail Beach is one of Salalah’s most beautiful coastal spots, known for its pristine white sands and turquoise waters.
 Visitors can enjoy sunbathing, swimming, or strolling along the shoreline.
 The beach is famous for its blowholes that shoot water high into the air during high tide, providing a spectacular sight that captivates all who visit.
-This serene escape is perfect for families and couples, making it a must-see destination.
+This serene escape is perfect for families and couples, making it one of the best places to visit in Salalah.

 Location: Southwest of Salalah